python-hyper/h11/README.rst

    implementation of `RFC 6214 <https://tools.ietf.org/html/rfc6214>`_
    -- h11 won't judge you.

-3) Then, sending and receiving high-level HTTP "events".
+3) Now you can send and receive high-level HTTP "events".
 (You send them with ``conn.send()``, and receive them as the return value from ``conn.receive_data()``.)
 For example, a client might instantiate and then send a ``h11.Request`` object, then zero or